 Integration with Existing Stack

 Tracking data can feed CRM, automation tools, BI, and performance dashboards.
-The QR becomes another rich source of first-party data in your operation.
+The QR becomes another rich source of first-party data in your operation, connecting offline touchpoints to online systems.
+Understanding QR code data capacity helps optimize what information you encode.

 The Future of QR Code Tracking